scottmk/ti4-reference/docs/rules-summary.md

     **Primary**:

     * Gain 3 command tokens.
-    * Spend any amount of influence to gain 1 command token for every 3 influence spent
+    * Spend any amount of influence to gain 1 command token for every 3 influence spent.

     ---
     **Secondary**: